dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

 The option "Always link, even if there are serious warnings" forces the compiler to link an executable file or DLL for a project regardless of any serious warnings.
-We can also choose "Ask whether to link if there are serious warnings", and "Don’t link if there are serious warnings".
+We can also choose "Ask whether to link if there are serious warnings", and "Don't link if there are serious warnings".
 "Ask whether to link if there are serious warnings" is the default setting.